BlueSlimee/Starship/README.md

 # Starship
+## Unstable version
+This is the unstable version of Starship.
+New features are here first, but the code here might be unstable.

 ## Discord OAuth made easy
 Starship was build to make Discord OAuth the easiest possible yet safe.
 Using JWT, all the communication between the client and the server is pretty safe.
 And, you can switch from passport-discord without having to do major changes to your server-side code.
 The biggest changes will be in your front-end code.